 Since March 2020 the Government and the SMSF Regulator (ATO) have made numerous announcements and have constantly provided updates on matters that have impacted SMSFs and SMSF members.

 SuperGuardian have kept on top of these changes, providing regular updates to our Adviser and Trustee network, and will continue to do so as appropriate.

 As a result of all these updates, and in some instances regulatory changes, we have created this resource page as a central location for all COVID-19 related material.

 For a specific subject matter please click on the appropriate heading below.
 Should you have any questions please do not hesitate to contact us via email@example.com

-On 22 March 2020 the Government announced some significant relief measures that will most definitely impact some SMSF members both during 2019/20 and 2020/21.
+In 22 March 2020 the Government announced significant relief measures that will impact many SMSF members during 2019/20 and 2020/21, and potentially beyond.
 Here is a summary of the key announcements directly linked to superannuation pensions:

 50% reduction in minimum pension drawdowns

-The relief will apply to all Account Based Pensions including Transition to Retirement Income Streams.
+The relief applies to all Account Based Pensions including Transition to Retirement Income Streams (TRIS).

 Calculating the annual pension is done as follows:

 Account balance x percentage factor = annual pension requirement (rounded to nearest $10)